frederickbyte/portfolio/content/blog/earn-it/index.md

 category: 'politics, tech'
 ---

+The federal government is trying to take control of the internet, again.

 The Senate Judiciary Committee recently [discussed and released](https://www.congress.gov/bill/116th-congress/senate-bill/3398) the EARN IT Act - an immoral, misguided, and dangerous bill.
-Its co-sponsors, Senators Lindsey Graham (R-SC) and Richard Blumenthal (D-CT), claim the Act will protect children by establishing a National Commission on Online Child Sexual Exploitation Prevention.
+Its co-sponsors, Senators Lindsey Graham (R-SC) and Richard Blumenthal (D-CT), claim the bill will protect children by establishing a National Commission on Online Child Sexual Exploitation Prevention.

 But this is not the primary objective of the bill, merely a misdirection.
 Politicians often use flowery prose to hide their dangerous plans, offering fig leaves that entice voters to support their egregious rights-violating bills.
-This bill is another such instance.
+The EARN IT Act is another such instance.

-The National Commission will not solve the problem of child sex trafficking.
-The Commission is a tool granting government both the authority to guide business and user behavior online and to read and collect user content to scan for suspicious content.
+_The National Commission will not solve the problem of child sex trafficking._ The Commission is a tool granting government both the authority to guide business and user behavior online and to read and collect user content to scan for suspicious content.
 Senators will use this bill as leverage during their town halls when trying to convince their delegation that they truly care about children.
 In reality, [EARN IT](https://www.congress.gov/116/bills/s3398/BILLS-116s3398is.pdf) will not make children safer.
 EARN IT is not about online safety, but about control.

 EARN IT “directs the commission to develop best practices for interactive online services providers” and “requires interactive online service providers to certify compliance with the best practices.”